-1. Click Record in the top left corner of Camtasia menu.
+1. Click Record in the top left corner of the Camtasia editor window.
 The following menu will appear:

-2. When the recorder settings are established, click Start Recording; a count down appears and then it minimizes → Instructors should ready their materials at this time.
-For information about selecting which screen source to record (full screen, application, etc.), web camera options, audio source settings, etc., watch the first section of this brief video tutorial: Record, Edit, Share.
-Note:
+2. When the recorder settings are established, click Start Recording; a countdown appears and then minimizes.
+For information about selecting which screen source to record (full screen, application, etc.), webcam options, audio source settings, etc., watch the first section of this brief video tutorial: Record, Edit, Share.

-- Everything on the screen is captured, including the mouse pointer
+- Everything on the screen is captured, including the mouse pointer.
+Avoid unnecessary cursor movement.

-- When the video is paused, the same clip is extended (no new clip)
+- When the video is paused, the same clip is extended (no new clip is created).